Placeholders

 Placeholders allow the user to add structure to some EQL request.
 They work as a special

-attribute namespace, by default, Pathom recognize any attribute with the namespace >
+attribute namespace.
+By default, Pathom recognize any attribute with the namespace >

 as